Global Clarity Certification

 For employers and BPO operators

-Know whether your upskilling investment is working.
+Know whether your communication training is working.

 01